Changissnz/nu_merchant_principal/README.md

-the objective as a singular expression, void of nuance, to be a rightful universal must be at most agnostic in belief to the possibilities, actualized or not, that constitute the means believed to be necessary to satisfying the objective.
+the objective as a singular expression, void of nuance, to be a rightful universal must be at most agnostic in belief to the possibilities, actualized or not, that constitute the means believed to be necessary to satisfy the objective.
 Critics of particular means would expectedly use words such as "blindness" and "perversion", very antithetical to the nobleness that objectives must carry to retain and perpetuate